Have you heard cleaning cast iron is too much work? Has it kept you from even wanting to give cast iron a try?

 But let’s get back to cleaning.

-Everyone knows it’s necessary to wash your dishes, so I won’t have to convince you of that.
-But cleaning cast iron cookware is important in that you do it the right way.
+Cleaning your cast iron must be done the right way.
+That means three things: washing it by hand (even using soap occasionally as needed), drying it thoroughly, and adding a thin coat of oil to the skillet for protection.
 Doing it the wrong way won’t ruin your skillet, but it will make it more difficult to cook with.
-And the clean-up will also be harder.
-Your pan could also get rusty and require even more work to restore.
+And the clean-up will be harder.
+Or your pan could get rusty and require even more work to restore.

 Step 1 is Washing

 I haven’t been using cast iron for decades as some people have, but I have done my research.
-According to Lodge Cast Iron, a huge name brand in cast iron cookware, using a little soap is okay.
+According to Lodge, a huge name in cast iron cookware, using a little soap is okay when needed.

 Every morning my husband and I make bacon and eggs in our cast iron skillet.
-We think the food tastes better than when using another type of pan.
-So every morning, we have a cast iron pan to wash.
+We think the food tastes better than using another type of pan.
+So when we finish our breakfast, we have a cast iron pan to wash.

-- I use a plastic scraper to scrape out any particle of food in the pan
+- Use a plastic scraper to scrape out any food particles in the pan.

-- I run a small amount of water in the pan and swish it around.
-I dump that out and put in a little more water
+- Run a small amount of water in the pan and swish it around.
+Dump that out and repeat.

-- I rinse it a few times until it looks clean and is ready to be dried
+- Rinse it a few times until it looks clean and is ready to be dried.

-Having a scraper makes it so much easier I think, but if you don’t have a plastic scraper, you can still clean your pan without one.
-You can use your spatula or just rinse the food off into the sink if it’s not stuck.
-I’ve read some people use a metal spatula but others say it will flake off the seasoning.
+Having a scraper makes it so much easier, but you can still clean your pan without one.
+Simply use your spatula to scrape out the bits of food that are left, wipe the pan out with a paper towel, or just rinse the food off into the sink if it’s not stuck.

 Using water is not bad at all.
 In fact, not using water would make it pretty hard to get your pan clean.
 It’s letting your pan sit in water that can be bad.